Nonprofits can utilize social media and crowdsourcing to increase donors.

 Crowdsourcing platforms have become all the rage over the past few years to ask an audience to support your cause.
 Your nonprofit can use crowdsourcing platforms such as USEED or Kickstarter to tell your nonprofit’s story and ask for monetary gifts.
-The biggest benefit to crowdsourcing platforms is your messaging can primarily focus around the ask.
+The biggest benefit to crowdsourcing platforms is your messaging can primarily focus on the ask.
 Most crowdsourcing platforms also allow your nonprofit to over donors a gift in exchange for their financial pledge.
 Optimizing and testing different crowdfunding platforms can lead to fundraising success for a nonprofit.
-According to nptechforgood.com the average crowdsourcing page receives over $9000.00 in donations from their audience.
+According to nptechforgood.com, the average crowdsourcing page receives over $9000.00 in donations from their audience.

 A few crowdsourcing tips to keep in mind